 This warm family feeling is transmitted to guests as soon as they arrive.
 Waiting to enter, we began speaking with some of the patrons who were raving about the food.
 I learned that they queue up almost every weekend for the chicken and waffles — and every other waffle combination imaginable.
 Needless to say, our meal also consisted primarily of waffles, most of us opting for the variety of fruit toppings, and it was perfect.

 Crepe Master opened in November 2017.
 After a trip to Japan, owner Fumi wanted to bring the uniqueness of the country's crepes to Harlem.
-Unlike French crepes, Japanese crepes are traditionally served in a cone.
-They are a classic street food dish in populous cities throughout the country.
-Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream, and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.
+Unlike French crepes, the Japanese version is traditionally served in a cone — and a classic street food dish in populous cities throughout the country.
+Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.

 Bright colors abound inside the semi-covered market on West 116th Street - and it has been this way since 1994 when vendors gathered under one roof to sell their African wares.
 From traditional fabrics, and handmade clothing, to jewelry, accessories, and wood carvings, to native instruments, the collection at Malcolm Shabazz represents numerous countries including Nigeria, Senegal, Gambia, Ghana, Mali and Kenya.
 I found the experience to be exhilarating as I strolled through the stalls carrying on conversations with the vendors.
 There is a true camaraderie amongst them that is palpable.